C

 Substantive Editor

-A substantive editor "adds value" to the text by making content suggestions.
-A substantive editor who specializes in one or more technical content areas may be called a technical editor.
+A substantive editor, sometimes called a content editor, focuses on making content suggestions and significant revisions that go beyond the kinds of edits a copy editor would make.
+A substantive editor who specializes in one or more technical areas may be called a technical editor.

 Technical Editor